WEEK IN PERSPECTIVE: Week ending March 20, 2026

 Inflation and the Fed Take Center Stage

+Midweek brought renewed focus on inflation.
+A hotter-than-expected Producer Price Index reinforced the idea that price pressures remain stubborn.
+This was before even accounting for the latest spike in energy costs.
 The Federal Reserve’s policy decision added to the unease.
-While rates were left unchanged, the updated Summary of Economic Projections showed inflation expectations rising, with PCE now forecast at 2.7% versus 2.4% previously.
-Chair Jerome Powell also acknowledged that the possibility of future rate hikes was discussed, signaling a more cautious stance than markets anticipated.
-Rate‑cut expectations were pushed further out, and traders even assigned a small probability to a hike by year‑end.
+While rates were left unchanged, the updated Summary of Economic Projections showed inflation expectations rising.
+The PCE is now forecast at 2.7% versus 2.4% previously.
+Chair Jerome Powell also acknowledged that the possibility of future rate hikes was discussed.
+This signals a more cautious stance than markets anticipated.
+Rate-cut expectations were pushed further out, and traders even assigned a small probability to a hike by year-end.

 Treasury Yields March Higher